Exit polls: This election is about Donald Trump

 Many voters agreed.
 More than two-thirds said the economy is excellent or good, though Republicans were much more likely to feel that way, according to preliminary results from CNN's national exit poll.

-Just under a third of voters said the economy is not good or poor, and about 85% of them were Democrats.
+Just under a third of voters said the economy is not good or poor, and bof them were Democrats.

 The economy, however, was not the key issue for many voters this midterm election.
 It ranked third, behind health care and immigration but well ahead of gun policy.
 The economy mattered more to Republicans than Democrats.

-Note: Correction: This post has been updated to reflect it was more Republicans and not a majority of Republicans who support minor changes and more Democrats support no changes to the health care law.
-Correction: The percentage of Democrats saying the economy was not good or poor has been corrected.